On This Page:

 About Cap & Trade

-Emissions are capped and allowances under the cap are traded.
-Cap and trade design elements include how the cap is set, how allowances are allocated, and how the revenues from auctions are spent.
+Cap & Trade describes a form of carbon pricing market where emissions are capped and allowances under the cap are traded.
+Cap and trade systems may be designed in various ways, including how the cap is set (what companies are regulated), how allowances are allocated, and how the revenues from auctions are spent.
 Previous cap and trade proposals have often given away permits for free to companies, and included offsets, rather than dividends.
 A cap and trade system could include dividends, but in order to do so it would need to auction permits.

 Cap and Trade or Carbon Tax?